bherrmann7/minder/README.md

 "Did I take my pill this morning?"
 Or: "Did anyone feed Fido, or did three people feed Fido?"

 Phone alarms don't work — you dismiss them and immediately forget.
 Worse, the reminder hits when you're in bed or on the couch, not in the kitchen where your pills actually are.
-By the time you get there, you've forgotten.
+You dismiss the notification, intending to take action — and the moment slips away.

 Pill organizers help, but you still find yourself staring at the Tuesday slot wondering if today is Tuesday or if you already took it.